 The most recent podcast (#42 Wrangling Renner) largely speaks for itself in terms of demonstrating just how shaky the foundation undergirding James Renner’s theory is in this case.
 Just as a disclaimer, I want to reiterate that I have nothing against James personally.
-He’s a compelling writer and the information he's shared and the attention he's drawn to the case are positive things.
-Without him, the podcast might never have existed.

 That said, one of my goals here is to clarify misinformation in as close to real time as possible.
 The podcast addressed the larger points, so the list below includes some of the smaller details.
 I realize that at times, it may seem like I’m nitpicking about semantics.
 But given the degree to which gossip and innuendo have had such a propensity to snowball into full blown falsehoods in this case, I believe the standard for information that is put out there for public consumption should be that much higher.